alexyingchen/accessguide/contentcreators.md

 -

+### C12.
+Provide pronunciation for ambiguous words
+> My [screen reader](link to glossary) can't pronounce this word, so not sure what it actually says.

+Provide a way to determine the specific pronunciation for ambiguous words, such as the phonetic spelling right after the word, the reading of the word by ruby element, or a link to a glossary.

+**Disabilities**: intellectual, visual
+**WCAG number + conformance**: 3.1.6 AAA

+-

 ### C13.
-Provide descriptive headings and labels
-> I have trouble reading, and labels really help me orient myself in the text.

-Provide headings and labels that describe the topic or purpose of the content, like section labels for a recipe.
+Write descriptive page titles
+> I can't find the contact page, all the tabs say the same thing for this site.

+Write descriptive page titles to help people navigate content.

 **Disabilities**: intellectual, visual
+**WCAG number + conformance**: 2.4.2 A

+-

+### C14.
+Write descriptive headings and labels
+> When long articles don't have any section titles, it's impossible to find what I want.

+Use section headings to organize content and write headings and labels that describe the topic/purpose to help people navigate content.

+**Disabilities**: intellectual, visual
-**WCAG number + conformance**: 2.4.6 AA
+**WCAG number + conformance**: 2.4.6 AA, 2.4.10 AAA

 `h1 Ingredients
 • Lemonade